DahalAb1/Food-Classification-Model/README.md

 **Multiple Tests**: For thorough testing, you might implement several images (one per class) and modify the script or run multiple times to verify each prediction.

-#### PURPOSE AND FUTURE

-## PURPOSE
-I've built this model to learn how I would be able to solve classification problmes in python using pyTorch.
-I've been exposed to alot of technologies while working in this project.
-I've understood the flexibility of python and many usecases this language has.

-## FUTURE
-I've got a strong mathematics background so things have been pretty digestible till this point.
-From this point onwards I will shift my focus into the world of NLP's.